-Over the past two years, I’ve had the pleasure of teaching nutrition lessons to Kindergarten through fifth grades at the three elementary schools in the South Umpqua School District.
+Over the past few years, I’ve had the pleasure of teaching nutrition lessons to Kindergarten through fifth grades at the three elementary schools in the South Umpqua School District.

 I really enjoy my job.
 Interacting with the students is a blast.
 And the staff, from cafeteria to maintenance to administration – have been more than supportive of the OSU Extension Service endorsed program that I deliver as part of a SNAP-Ed and Mercy Foundation partnership.

 As an Education Program Assistant, I present a weekly lesson on healthy foods, hygiene, and physical activity to approximately fourteen classes during a given term.

 Part of that lesson includes the opportunity for students to sample recipes that are prepared with ingredients from the food groups we have discussed.
 The students are generally receptive to the foods and, we hope, are taking what they learned in class and applying it to life at home.

 It always brings a smile to my face when I talk with a parent and they tell me that their child has been pretty vocal about whether or not the foods they are being served at home are healthy.

 In a few weeks, schools will begin their party season and classrooms will be overflowing with sugary foods to celebrate various holidays.
 Now I’m not anti-cupcake or cookie (especially peanut butter), but there are some healthier alternatives that can help shift the focus of classroom celebrations from unhealthy foods to healthy fun.
 Check out these suggestions from Food Hero’s “Healthy Classroom Celebrations” program: